metacpan/metacpan-cpan-extracted/distros/G/Geo-What3Words/README2.md

 COPYRIGHT AND LICENCE

-Copyright 2018 OpenCage Data Ltd <cpan@opencagedata.com>
+Copyright 2019 OpenCage GmbH <cpan@opencagedata.com>

 This library is free software; you can redistribute it and/or modify